YIlyaA/home_shop/README.md

 HOME Furniture Store

 ## Installation procedure (using command line/pipenv)
--(also you can use requirements.txt or pipenv)
+(also you can use requirements.txt or pipenv)
 ```
 > pipenv shell
 > pipenv install